 Biography of Margaret Thatcher

 Margaret Hilda Thatcher (née Roberts) was the most authoritative British political leader since Winston Churchill.
 She served as Prime Minister from 1979 to 1990, longer than anyone in modern Europe.
-From 1975 to 1990, she led the Conservative Party, and in 1992 she received the noble title of Baroness.She became the first female Prime Minister of the United Kingdom, the first female head of government in a European country, and the only British Prime Minister in the 20th century to be re-elected three times.
+From 1975 to 1990, she led the Conservative Party, and in 1992 she received the noble title of Baroness.She broke barriers as the UK's first female Prime Minister, Europe's first female head of government, and the only British PM in the 20th century to win three consecutive elections.
 She ranked 16th in the BBC's poll of the "100 Greatest Britons" among the country's residents.

 Childhood and Youth